daijro/hrequests/README.md

     headless (bool, optional): Whether to run the browser in headless mode.
 Defaults to False. mock_human (bool, optional): Whether to emulate human behavior.
-Defaults to False. extensions (Union[str, Iterable[str]], optional): Path to a folder of unpacked extensions, or a list of paths to unpacked extensions
+Defaults to False. extensions (Union[str, Iterable[str]], optional): Path to a folder of unpacked extensions, or a list of paths to unpacked extensions engine (BrowserEngine, optional): Pass in an existing BrowserEngine instead of creating a new one **kwargs: Additional arguments to pass to Camoufox (see https://camoufox.com/python/usage)
 ```

 </details>